julien-arino/julien-arino.github.io/_posts/2018-12-16-winnipeg-bus-schedules.markdown

 The most recent version of the code used in this page (which might be a little different from the one here) can be found [here](https://raw.githubusercontent.com/julien-arino/R-code/master/plotWpgStopSchedules_v1.R).

-The city of Winnipeg has some interresting data available online as part of its open data initiative.
+The city of Winnipeg has some interesting data available online as part of its open data initiative.
 The main entry point into that data is this [page](https://data.winnipeg.ca/ "Winnipeg Open Data portal").

 One city service that contributes to this system is [Winnipeg Transit](https://winnipegtransit.com/en).
 They have several types of data.
 In a later entry, I will discuss the use of online queries; here, I use some static data that is available [here](http://gtfs.winnipegtransit.com/google_transit.zip).
 A description of the different files in the archive can be found [here](https://developers.google.com/transit/gtfs/reference/?csw=1).

 As a regular bus user, public transit afficionado and someone interested in population movement, I was curious to use this data to study some ideas about population movement.
 The first step was to do a simple, somewhat fun representation of the information.

 We will use three libraries: `lubridate`, which helps with date manipulation, `OpenStreetMap` for getting maps and converting coordinates and `animation`, as a way to create a movie.
 So make sure these are installed.
 You will also need the program `convert`, part of the ImageMagick suite.
 Installing the latter under Linux is easy; for Windows users, the situation is a bit more tricky, although you may want to consider the Linux subsystem.
 More on that later.